jinghuazhao/FM-pipeline/README.md

 FM-summary | .txt | additional information to the GWAS summary statistics GCTA     | .jma.cojo | joint/conditional analysis results
-JAM      | .jam/.top/.cs | posterior summary table, top models containing selected SNPs and credible sets finemap  | .snp/.config | top SNPs with largest log10(BF) and top configurations as with their log10(BF)
+JAM      | .jam/.top/.cs | posterior summary table, top models containing selected SNPs and credible sets finemap  | .snp/.config/.cred | top SNPs with largest log10(BF), top configurations with their log10(BF) and credible sets

 It is helpful to examine directions of effects together with their correlation which is now embedded when finemap is involved.